lizzy596/Node_Server_Deconstructed/README.md

 Synchronous methods in the Node.js standard library that use libuv are the most commonly used blocking operations.
 Native modules may also have blocking methods.

 All of the I/O methods in the Node.js standard library provide asynchronous versions, which are non-blocking, and accept callback functions.
 Some methods also have blocking counterparts, which have names that end with Sync.

+In the browser we write a sequence of instructions that execute one at a time, they don't execute concurrently, in parallel.
+This doesnt make sense for user interfaces because a user doesnt want the program to freeze after they click a button while the system retrieves a resource.
+To get around this browsers use events, when you click a button, an event fires and a function runs that had been defined previously but not yet executed.

+**How does Node not freeze when the program performs a time-consuming action?**

+**<ins>1.Events</ins>**

+**<ins>2.
+Non-blocking I/O</ins>:** means your program can request a network resource while doing something else and then when the network operation has finished, a callback will run that handles the result

+A DB is accessed over a network, that network access is non-blocking because  **libuv**: provides **network access** that is non-blocking which provides access to the operating systems nonblocking network calls. e.g. retreiving a record from the DB

+When are resource is accessed from Disk i.e.**<ins>Disk access**</ins>is made non-blocking due to libuv's thread pool, to provide the illusion that a non-blocking call is happening

+Means your program can make a request for a network resource while doing something else and when the operation finishes a callback will run that will handle the result.

+**<ins>3.Asynchronous APIs</ins>**

 **Async tasks get offloaded**